celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-rc1.md

 docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account new
 ```

-It will prompt you for a passphrase, ask you to confirm it, and then will output your account address: `Address: {<YOUR-ACCOUNT-ADDRESS>}`
+It will prompt you for a passphrase, ask you to confirm it, and then will output your account address: `Public address of the key: <YOUR-ACCOUNT-ADDRESS>`

 Save this address to an environment variables, so that you can reference it below (don't include the braces):